Enterprise

 Multi-Sig and MPC

 Multi-sig requires multiple parties to approve a transaction; no single key can move funds.
 MPC distributes the key so that signing can occur without reconstructing the full key.
 Both improve security; MPC can reduce latency and support more flexible policies.
-Choose based on your threat model and operational constraints.
+Choose based on your threat model, approval cadence, and how much automation your treasury or product flows require.

 Custodian Integration

-Enterprises that use qualified custodians need clear APIs and workflows for deposit, withdrawal, and transaction approval.
+Enterprises that use qualified custodians need clear APIs and workflows for deposit, withdrawal, transaction approval, and exception handling.
 Integration should support your compliance and audit requirements.
-Hybrid setups (e.g. custodian for cold storage, multi-sig for hot) are common.
-Gizmolab builds the integration layer and wallet logic so that custody fits your operations.
+Hybrid setups (e.g. custodian for cold storage, multi-sig for hot wallets, and MPC for faster operations) are common.
+Pair the architecture with documented treasury controls so custody fits your operating model as well as your risk policy.

 FAQ